doubleu1809/tldr/pages/osx/sdiff.md

 - Speed output of large files by scanning for scattered small changes; long stretches with many changes may not show up:

 `sdiff-H`

+- Ignore case in text comparison.
+Upper- and lowercase are considered the same:

+`sdiff-i`